Tyreal-Izual/Tyreal-Izual/README.md

 - 👋 Hi, I’m @Tyreal-Izual
 - 📚 I'm now a Master's student at Imperial College London, studying Security and Resilience: Science and Technology.
-I got upper second class honour as a UG Computer Science Student at the University of Bristol.
+I got strong upper second-class honours as a UG Computer Science Student at the University of Bristol.
 - 👀 I’m interested in Computer Vision and Cyber Security!
 - 🌱 I’m currently learning programming languages: Python, C, Cpp, Java, Go, C#, and Haskell...
 - 💞️ I’m interested in doing a PhD in Computer Vision...